AnIdiotsGuide/guidebot/README.md

 gave it a fresh coat of paint and grease, and here it is back in its full glory!

-This command handler is 98% compatible with [my selfbot](https://github.com/eslachance/evie.selfbot) and 99% compatible with commands from [York's TutorialBot](https://github.com/AnIdiotsGuide/Tutorial-Bot/tree/Episode-9).
+This command handler is 98% compatible with [my selfbot](https://github.com/eslachance/evie.selfbot) and 99% compatible with commands from [York's Tutorial Bot](https://github.com/AnIdiotsGuide/Tutorial-Bot/tree/Episode-10-Part-1).

 ## Requirements